idfarmboy/pubgen/README.md

 ### GitHub noob
 General public repo for testing and learning GitHub
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... how to use GitHub

 <!--
 **idfarmboy/pubgen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.